Hilversum, 11 December 2020

 A key technique in MPEG-H is the use of 'audio objects', each of which has a specific position in space.
 The audio objects are rendered for the speaker layout used, producing a realistic 3D sound field.
 MPEG-H enables transmission of 7.1 audio with several audio objects in the same bandwidth as todays 5.1 surround broadcasts.
 By separating commentary language from music tracks and including those as separate audio objects, better compression can be achieved while at the same time giving the user more control over position and presence of language and commentary tracks.

-StreamXpert can analyze MPEG-H audio in both OTT and transport streams.
-The analyzer provides an in-depth view of the structure of the MPEG-H stream, as illustrated by the screenshots below.
+StreamXpert can analyze MPEG-H audio in OTT, ATSC 3.0 and transport streams.
+The analyzer provides an in-depth view of the MPEG-H stream, as illustrated by the screenshots below.

 MPEG-H audio info is shown in the PID tree, similar to how this is done for Dolby AC-4 audio.